-- Avoid using fans which can draw pollen, molds or dust into the house.
+- Avoid using fans which can draw pollen, moulds or dust into the house

-- Try to hang your clothes indoors instead of outdoors this is to prevent outdoor irritants cling on clothing’s, especially towels and sheets.
+- Try to hang your clothes indoors instead of outdoors to dry to prevent outdoor irritants clinging onto the clothing, especially towels and sheets

-- Wash hands after touching pets and wash clothes after visiting homes of friends who have pets.
+- Wash your hands after touching pets and wash clothes after visiting homes of friends who have pets

 - Outdoor irritants such as grass, pollen, trees, weeds, dust, etc.

-- Indoor allergens such as pet dander, pet hair, dust mites, mold, etc.
+- Indoor allergens such as pet dander, pet hair, dust mites, mould, etc.